-Applications are accepted on a rolling admissions basis and should be received no later than 10 days before the semester in which the applicant plans to enroll.
-Students interested in applying for financial aid should submit a financial aid application when they apply to the College.
+Applications are accepted on a rolling basis and should be received no later than 10 days before the semester in which the applicant plans to enroll.
+Students interested in applying for financial aid should submit a Free Application for Federal Student Aid (FAFSA) when they apply to the College.